-Asia's shifting design objectives
+How 'shanzhai' fakes and rice cookers define design in Asia

 - "Shifting Objectives" is a new exhibit at Hong Kong's M+ museum

-- It looks at changing perspective of Asian design -- including furniture, posters, mobile phones and more
+- It examines Asian design through furniture, posters, mobile phones and more

 Elaine W. Ng is the editor and publisher of ArtAsiaPacific